Bachelor of Applied Science (Biodiversity Management)

 Course Content

-• Sustainable management of land, animals, and plant life
+• Sustainable management of land, animals, and plants

 What you need to know first

-University Entrance (as specified by NZQA) or equivalent international academic achievement
+University Entrance as specified by NZQA or evidence of equivalent achievement

 Industry icon